adam-dot-cohen/micro-template/src/services/DataImport/README.md

 * The table storage client is ripped directly from Identity, and it is being changes as I type this.
 We should package this once it's stable.
 * (If we go this route) The API does not use any form of CQRS.
 All work is done in the controllers.
 * Needs Laso logging pulled in and used.
+* Use new DI and split Core into Infrastructure/Core.
+* Output formats other than CSV are not supported.
+* Imports are currently synchronous in that they must complete before the API returns success.
+At the time I didn't have a way to signal back to the client.
+Eventing should be used here and the export/import process should be made truly async.

 ## Configuration
 In order to set up your local environment user secrets, execute import `/src/Scripts/Local-Environment.ps1` and run `Setup-DataImport`.
 If you need these secrets for another project (e.g. DataImport.Cli) pass the path to the project file (`-project <path>.csproj`)